DhineshHK/LLM-Task/README.md

 ### Results

-- **DistilBERT** offers faster performance but with less precise retrieval of relevant passages.
+- **DistilBERT** offers faster performance but with less precise retrieval of relevant passages  (Refer task.ipynb).
-- **SentenceTransformer** provides more accurate answers, especially for longer and more complex queries, due to its stronger sentence embedding capability.
+- **SentenceTransformer** provides more accurate answers, especially for longer and more complex queries, due to its stronger sentence embedding capability (Refer task_method2.ipynb).

 ---